Hultan/chessImager/readme.md

 ## Todo

 * Tests
-* Load board image just once at startup
 * Implement new MoveType: Arrows
 * rendererRankAndFile should use getSquareBox for RankAndFileInSquare
+* create an Alg type